David Beck, MD,

 Dr. David Beck completed his undergraduate education at Amherst College in Massachusetts, where he received a bachelor’s degree in Economics and Psychology and was a starter on the varsity lacrosse team.
 He earned his medical degree from the New York University School of Medicine in Manhattan, New York.
 Following medical school, Dr. Beck completed his orthopaedic surgery residency at Thomas Jefferson University Hospital in Philadelphia, Pennsylvania learning from the orthopaedic surgeons from the Rothman Orthopaedic Institute.
 After residency, he completed a fellowship in Foot and Ankle Surgery at the Institute for Foot and Ankle Reconstruction at Mercy Medical Center in Baltimore, Maryland.

-Dr. Beck is an orthopaedic surgeon specializing in foot and ankle surgery.
+Dr. Beck is a board-certified orthopaedic surgeon specializing in foot and ankle surgery.
 He has numerous peer-reviewed publications on orthopaedics topics, including ankle arthroplasty and ligamentous conditions about the foot and ankle.
-He has presented his work at both the American Academy of Orthopaedic Sugeons (AAOS) and American Orthopaedic Foot and Ankle Society (AOFAS).
+He has presented his work at both the American Academy of Orthopaedic Surgeons (AAOS) and American Orthopaedic Foot and Ankle Society (AOFAS).